dudyn5ky1/secure-cdk/README.md

 The purpose of this package is to enforce best security practices for `AWS` services.
 It uses `AWS CDK` under the hood to create resources and won't without it.

 You may find that some of the rules are too strict for your use cases, but you always have a possibility be explicitly overriding them.
+If you do that, you will get a warning that will remind you about the security violations.

 ## Installation